-1.9.
+1.10.
 Log Files

 Console Master Emulator has the ability to create log files on the DeviceGate's Flash Disk.
-Sadly the maximum size of this Flash Disk is only 256K bytes, or about the same size as an original low density floppy disk.
-Room on the Flash Disk is needed for programs and their data files, so we recommend that log files be created and maintained by the terminal emulator on the PC platform.
+While newer hardare (see §1.2) has several MB of storage on the Flash Disk, the maximum size of this Flash Disk on older hardware is only 256K bytes, or about the same size as an original low density floppy disk.
+Room on the Flash Disk is needed for programs and their data files, so we recommend that log files be created and maintained by the terminal emulator on the PC platform if the Flash Disk does not have adequate space.
 If this is not practical for some reason, an alternate approach is to periodically transfer the log files on the DeviceGate, using FTP, to files on the PC platform supporting the terminal emulator.